 If a router has a USB or eSATA port that can host a storage device, I test the performance of its NAS feature, too.

-That said, one thing is for sure: Wi-Fi speed is just one of many things I use to evaluate a networking device.
-As a rule, again, I always spend the time to have real-life experience with it before publishing my reviews.
+That said, Wi-Fi speed is just one of many things I use to evaluate networking devices.
+As a rule, again, I always spend the time to have some real-life experience with them before publishing my reviews.
 You can count on that.